Gear Nerd

 - Three pole design also leads to a hexagonal interior shape that is not super space efficient.
 It does make for nice little gear zones by the doors if using with only one or two people.

-with the Eureka Sunrise 11.
-A tarp is
+The Taj 3 used as the master suite with the Eureka Sunrise 11.
+A tarp is stretched between the two tents. |

 What I use it for: